big-data-europe/docker-spark/template/java/README.md

 ### Extending the Spark Java template with your application

 #### Steps to extend the Spark Java template
+1. Create a Dockerfile in the root folder of your project (which also contains a `pom.xml`)
-1. Extend the Spark Java template Docker image
+2. Extend the Spark Java template Docker image
-2. Configure the following environment variables (unless the default value satisfies):
+3. Configure the following environment variables (unless the default value satisfies):
   * `SPARK_MASTER_NAME` (default: spark-master)
   * `SPARK_MASTER_PORT` (default: 7077)
   * `SPARK_APPLICATION_JAR_NAME` (default: application-1.0)
   * `SPARK_APPLICATION_MAIN_CLASS` (default: my.main.Application)
   * `SPARK_APPLICATION_ARGS` (default: "")
-3. Add the sources to `/usr/src/app`
 4. Build and run the image
 ```
 docker build --rm=true -t bde/spark-app .
 docker run --name my-spark-app --link spark-master:spark-master -d bde/spark-app
 ```

+The sources in the project folder will be automatically added to `/usr/src/app` if you directly extend the Spark Java template image.
+Otherwise you will have to add the sources by yourself in your Dockerfile with the command `ADD . /usr/src/app`.

 If you overwrite the template's `CMD` in your Dockerfile, make sure to execute the `/template.sh` script at the end.